-- The state of health (physical, emotional and mental) of other adult members of the household and their medical history, including current or past issues of Domestic Violence and Abuse, substance misuse or mental health problems;
+- The state of health (physical, emotional and mental) of other adult members of the household and their medical history, including current or past issues of Domestic Abuse, substance misuse or mental health problems;

 - The parents' family relationships and the composition of the parents' household, including:

 - The identity of all other members of the household, their age and the nature of their relationship with parents and one another, including any sexual relationship; their relationship with any parent of the child;